 Your recruit arrives at the Recruit Training Command (RTC) at Camp Moffett.
 The new recruits begin processing within The Golden Thirteen, Building 1405, the Recruit Inprocessing Center (RIC), at Camp Moffett.
-From what I've seen any sleep the first night is done in the halls sitting with legs crossed and back against the wall or against each other; after that, they go to a temporary Ship, the USS Pearl Harbor, where they sleep during Processing (P-days) before moving to their permanent Ship.
-During P-days, days begin around 4 am and end between 8 and 10 pm.
+There is no sleep for the new recruits from arrival until TAPS the following evening when they are in a temporary Ship, the USS Pearl Harbor, where they sleep during Phase 1 or Processing (P-days) before moving to their permanent Ship.
+During Phase 1, days begin around 4 am and end between 8 and 10 pm.
 (Read First 24 Hours for more in this article from the PAO.)

-On about their fifth day at the RTC, the new recruits are tested on the 1.5 mile run of the first Physical Fitness Assessment (PFA) at boot camp.
+On about their fifth business day at the RTC (excluding any HOLD days), the new recruits are tested on the 1.5 mile run of the first Physical Fitness Assessment (PFA) at boot camp.
 The initial run standard for male recruits will be 16 minutes 10 seconds and 18 minutes 7 seconds for female recruits.
 See Navy Sets New Physical Fitness Standard to Start Boot Camp.
 Those who pass continue with BC.
 Those who do not pass are moved to FIT and will be retested in 48 hours and must pass in order to continue at the RTC.
 See Physical Fitness Assessment (PFA) and Fitness Improvement Training (FIT) for more information.

 No more stalking the mailman.
 To get Informed Delivery™ from the USPS, go to https://realmail.usps.com/box/pages/intro/start.action and put in your ZIP Code and see if it is available in your area.
 If it is, then Sign Up.
 With this service you can get images of the mail that will be placed in your mailbox each day.
 Black and white images of your actual letter-sized mail pieces, processed by USPS® sorting equipment, will be provided to you each morning.